 3. Rough Wooing.
 40mm 16thC including a large group of original homecast as well as Elastolin and others.
-The long awaited Turks are making noises again.
+The long awaited Turks are making noises again and some fantasy elements are now available.
 A couple of games every few years.

 4. Battle for New France and Acadia.
 Glossy Old School 30mm 18thC miniatures battling on a grid for control of Acadia and Quebec.
 The games will be heavily inspired by real actions but will be primarily small fictional engagements where both sides were usually composed largely of regular forces so think the Quebec campaign, Louisburg etc rather than indians vs ranger skirmishes.
 I will probably vary the scale so that I can also do versions of the larger actions such as the Plains of Abraham and Ste Foye.

 I had been planning to do this with Prince August figures but these are my oldest metal wargame figures (1973) and they deserve to see action after decades spent mostly in barracks.
 1-2 games every few years.

 5. NQSYW 40mm home cast Prince August armies in a fictional 18thC setting.
 This began as my contribution to the HAWKS for HMGS multi-player Charge! rules.
 I no longer have room at home for Charge! games and have more troops than I ever need to take on the road so while I am leaving a size-able contingent of Charge! organized units, the rest are being based more compactly for Hearts of Tin games at home.
 The Charge! units, being indivdually based will join in using sabots when required.
 1-2 Charge! games every couple of years and more HofT games inbetween.